junxit/us-congress-code/title-50/chapter-12/sec-191a.md

 ## Notes

-1 See References to Sections of Title 14 as Redesignated by Pub.
-L. 115–282 note below.

-2 See References in Text note below.
+1 See References in Text note below.

 ### References in Text

+Section 3 of title 14, referred to in text, was redesignated section 103 of title 14 by Pub.
+L. 115–282, title I, § 103(b), Dec.
+4, 2018, 132 Stat.
+4195, and references to section 3 of title 14 deemed to refer to such redesignated section, see section 123(b)(1) of Pub.
+L. 115–282, set out as a References to Redesignated Sections of Title 14 note preceding section 101 of Title 14, Coast Guard.
 Section 191 of this title, referred to in text, was redesignated and transferred to section 70051 of Title 46, Shipping, by Pub.
 L. 115–282, title IV, § 407(b)(1), (5), Dec.
 4, 2018, 132 Stat.
 4267.

 ### Amendments